bagussatriakusuma/MEFuKo/privacy-policy.md

 ### Information Collection and Use

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to MEFuKo (MMSE Instrument for Cognitive Function).
-The MMSE is an instrument used to measure a person's cognitive level.
-It is used to detect cognitive impairments such as problems with thinking, communication, comprehension, and memory.
-The components of this MMSE instrument consist of measurements of language level, attention, memory, orientation, and visuospatial abilities..
+For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
 The information that I request will be retained on your device and is not collected by me in any way.
+The app does use third-party services that may collect information used to identify you.
 The app does use third-party services that may collect information used to identify you.
 Link to the privacy policy of third-party service providers used by the app
 - Google Play Services

 ### Log Data